eevee/eev.ee/content/2018-07-13-cheezball-rising-spring-cleaning.markdown

 But I overlooked that there are instructions for both `ld [hl], n8` and `ld [n16], a`, so the above can be reduced to two lines.
 There's no such thing as `ld [n16], n8`, though.

 A surprising number of instructions can use `[hl]` directly as an operand — even `inc` and `dec`, combining fetch/mutate/store into a single instruction.

+As I mentioned before, due to a bug, every `halt` should be followed by a `nop` — but `rgbasm` already does this by default, so I removed all the extraneous `nop`s.

 `xor a` is twice as short and twice as fast as `ld a, 0`.
 I mean, we're talking about a single byte and single cycle here, but no reason _not_ to.